“We have not moved today. Our sick ones not able to go. The sickness on the road is alarming – most all proves fatal.” – Lydian Allen Rudd, 1852.

 Many pioneers who headed west in the 19th Century hoped to leave behind the disease and contamination of the Eastern cities.
 They expected to find an environment of clean air and water, however, it was these very emigrants that instead, changed the environment of the West, bringing with them bacteria and viruses.

-Symptoms started with a stomach ache that grew to intense pain within minutes.
+Symptoms started with a stomach ache that grew into intense pain within minutes.
 The disease progressed rapidly, attacking the intestinal lining, producing severe diarrhea, vomiting, abdominal pain, and cramps.

 Within hours the skin was wrinkling and turning blue.
 With no cure or treatment for the disease, the infected emigrant usually died within 24 hours or less.

-Cholera was thought to have begun in India and quickly spread around the world along trade routes.
-It first appeared in America in 1832 and by the next year, it had made its way to St. Louis, Missouri from New Orleans, Louisiana via the Mississippi River.
+Cholera was thought to have begun in India and quickly spread worldwide along trade routes.
+It first appeared in America in 1832 and by the following year, it had made its way to St. Louis, Missouri from New Orleans, Louisiana via the Mississippi River.
 It then made its way westward on the riverboats along the Missouri River.

 During the 1849 California Gold Rush, travelers carried the bacteria along the Santa Fe Trail and other overland routes.
 The epidemic thrived in the unsanitary conditions along the trails, peaking in 1850 as it was stoked by the immense numbers of pioneers on the overland trails in 1849 and ’50 seeking their fortunes.

 The number of trail deaths is difficult to determine, however, there are estimates as high as 5,000 in 1849 alone.
 The losses in 1850 were even greater, prompting one Missouri newspaper to estimate that along a stretch of the Overland Trail, one person per mile died from the disease.

 “The gold rush was to cholera like wind to fire.” – George Groh, historian